Common and Surprising Reasons a Parent Can Lose Custody of a Child

 The California Judicial Council has also created forms for abduction cases that can be used.

-Two of the forms are identified as FL-312 and FL-341(b) forms.
+Two forms are identified as FL-312 and FL-341(b) forms.

 The means to obtain sole legal and physical custody of a child as a result of threatened or actual abduction are beyond this article's scope.

-Our law firm is experienced in such matters and you should hire an experienced family law attorney for any such case.
+Our law firm is experienced in such matters, and you should hire an experienced family law attorney for any such case.

 Testimonial from former client Luis